ARTenshi/robovision_ros1/3_rgbd/README.md

 where `$release` is your ROS version

-Also, be sure you that you have an RGBD camera or a rosbag containing RGBD data as the one provided in:
+Also, be sure that you have an RGBD camera or a rosbag containing RGBD data as the one provided in:

 > ~/robovision_ros1_ws/src/robovision_ros1/data/rosbags/